 - D.C.
-FOIA "seeks to strike a balance for maximum disclosure even of law enforcement information, but not in cases where the information would endanger people, interfere with due process or severely hamper law enforcement effort."
+FOIA "seeks to strike a balance for maximum disclosure even of law enforcement information, but not in cases where the information would endanger people['s lives], interfere with due process or severely hamper law enforcement effort."
 Comm. on Judiciary Report, at 7. - Example: the Mayor's Office of Legal Counsel (MOLC) has ruled that investigatory records in a 6-year-old murder case are exempt from disclosure if charges and criminal litigation are still possibilities.
 Glenn A. Stanko, Esq. v.
 Metro.
 Police Dep't, FOIA App.
+No. 92-24

-No. 92-24 (Feb.
-24, 1995). - interests of police and the crime victim's family militate against releasing a videotaped murder confession that was never admitted into evidence against the accused when the tape was sought by a news reporter.
+(Feb.
+24, 1995).

+Example: the MOLC held that the privacy interests of police and the crime victim's family militate against releasing a videotaped murder confession that was never admitted into evidence against the accused when the tape was sought by a news reporter.
 In re Appeal of Molly Pauker, Esq., (unnumbered FOIA appeal) (Office of the Mayor, Nov.
 3, 1989).

 The MOLC also held that disclosing a police officer's records regarding an investigation into her alleged drug abuse, when no disciplinary charges were brought and absent allegations that the investigation was mishandled, would serve no public purpose.
 Pretext Servs.
 Inc. v.
 Metro.
 Police Dep't, FOIA App.
 No. 92-10 (Office of the Mayor, March 8, 1995).

-Example: D.C.
-FOIA provides that all complaints and other specific police records shall be open for inspection.
-D.C.
-Official Code § 5-113.06; see also D.C.
-Official Code § 2-534(c) ("This section shall not operate to permit nondisclosure of information of which disclosure is authorized or mandated by other law.").
-Therefore, the names of some 70 police officers and information about criminal charges filed against them were required to be disclosed under § 5-113.06 [formerly D.C.
+However, another statute (D.C.
+Code Ann. § 5-113.06) provides that all complaints and other specific police records shall be open for inspection.
+Therefore, D.C.
+Official Code § 2-534(c) must not "operate to permit nondisclosure of information of which disclosure is authorized or mandated by other law."
+Example, the names of some 70 police officers and information about criminal charges filed against them were required to be disclosed under § 5-113.06 [formerly D.C.
 Code § 4-135].
 Washington Post v.
 Metro.
 Police Dep't, FOIA App.
 No. 93-15 (Office of the Mayor, March 11, 1994).

-LAW ENFORCEMENT EXEMPTION 3(c) - PERSONAL PRIVACY
+LAW ENFORCEMENT EXEMPTION 3(C) - PERSONAL PRIVACY

-- Exemption 3(c) provides an exemption for disclosure for "[i]nvestigatory records compiled for law-enforcement purposes, including the records of Council investigations and investigations conducted by the Office of Police Complaints, but only to the extent that the production of such records would . . . (c) Constitute an unwarranted invasion of personal privacy." - While Exemption 2 requires that the invasion of privacy be "clearly unwarranted," the word "clearly" is omitted from Exemption 3(c).
+- Exemption 3 exempts from disclosure "[i]nvestigatory records compiled for lawenforcement purposes, including the records of Council investigations and investigations conducted by the Office of Police Complaints, but only to the extent that the production of such records would . . . (c) Constitute an unwarranted invasion of personal privacy." - While Exemption 2 requires that the invasion of privacy be "clearly unwarranted," the word "clearly" is omitted from Exemption 3(c).
 Thus, the standard for evaluating a threatened invasion of privacy interests under Exemption 3(c) is broader than under Exemption 2.
-See United States Dep't of Justice v.
-Reporters Comm. for Freedom of Press, 489 U.S. 749, 756 (1989).
+Likewise, the Supreme Court has interpreted the equivalent exemption (5 U.S.C. § 552(b)(7)(C)) covering information relating to law enforcement as more expansive than the federal statute's personnel, medical and similar files privacy Exemption 6.
+See United States Dept. of Justice v.
+Reporters Committee for Freedom of Press, 489 U.S. 749, 756 (1989).

-LAW ENFORCEMENT EXEMPTION 3(c) - PERSONAL PRIVACY
+LAW ENFORCEMENT EXEMPTION 3(C) V. PERSONAL PRIVACY IN CIVIL CASES UNDER FEDERAL FOIA